aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/working-with-pdfa-or-pdfua/_index.md

 </details>
 {{% /alert %}}

-Currently Aspose.Words cannot export cuptions with the Caption tag, so they must be flagged in the output PDF.
+Currently Aspose.Words cannot export captions with the Caption tag, so they must be flagged in the output PDF.

 {{% alert color="secondary" %}}
 <details>